GitLiveApp/firebase-java-sdk/README.md

 This library is built with Gradle.

-Run `./gradlew build` to build, the first time you run build it will fail as it requires the output of the custom `copyAars` and `extractClasses` gradle tasks to be present in the build folder before the project will successfully compile.
-These tasks extract the jar files from the
-Firebase Android library AAR files to the `build/jar` folder and run on `./gradlew build`.
+Run `./gradlew build` to build the library locally.

 ### Implementation details